 This example is a web sale simulation process in which a customer and an online shop agent/employee are involved in a purchase request process.
-In this sample iterations/loops are illustrated
+In this sample iterations/loops as well as multiple types of variables are illustrated.

 • lib/